 The bottom line is… We should eat pumpkin seeds not only in the fall but year round.
 We should also feed it to our animals, make a pumpkin seed snack for your horse, cow, goat, or horse.
 Give pumpkin seeds to your kids and then to your chickens too!
 And you can always just simply add it to grain if you feed your farm animals grain.

-You can get organic pumpkin seeds here on Amazon, you might be able to find a bag of them at the grocery store, and of course, you can get them from the pumpkins you eat in the fall!
+You can get organic pumpkin seeds on Amazon, you might be able to find a bag of them at the grocery store, and of course, you can get them from the pumpkins you eat in the fall!

-Remember to keep the seeds of the pumpkins you eat this fall, if you use a lot of pumpkins you might have a supply of seeds that would last a while.
+If you use a lot of pumpkins you might have a supply of seeds that would last a while.
 Even if not, you can keep buying them the rest of the year.
 I think it’s a good habit to get used to adding them here and there on a regular basis.

 Hi!
 I’m Lady Lee.
 I help homesteaders simplify their homesteading journey while still producing a ton of food!
 I am a single mother of four, I was born in Israel and raised in an agricultural commune called a Kibbutz.
 Now I homestead in central NC.